siemens/OOASP/asp_interactive_configuration/DOC.md

 arity(new_id,ASSOC,ARITY):- ARITY = #count{ID2:ooasp_assoc(V,ASSOC,new_id,_,_,ID2,_,_)}.
 ```

 This rule will gather the number of objects that `new_id` is associated to in association `ASSOC`.
-While this is correct at the moment you ground `new_id` this value will not longer be correct when new identifiers are grounded.
-This is because they are were not part of the aggregate `#count` calculated before.
+While this is correct at the moment you ground `new_id` this value will no longer be correct when new identifiers are grounded.
+This is because they were not part of the aggregate `#count` calculated before.
 Therefore, associations of `new_id` with any `ID>new_id` will not be counted.

 In order to fix this issue we calculate the arity as follows: